c-marq/AI-Thinking-CAI1001C/00-Course-Resources/Portfolio-Guide.md

 ## Submission Requirements

-Submit all three components via Canvas by May 2, 11:59 PM.
+Submit all three components via Canvas

 See full rubric for detailed grading criteria.